 The fifth-generation Constellation timepieces by Swiss watchmaker Omega have been given some modern touches for a more feminine and exclusive look and feel without losing their reputation for precision.
 The collection debuts Omega’s own 18-karat Sedna gold alongside a range of new dial colours.
 If you choose a 29-millimetre model, you’ll be guaranteed Master Chronometer-certified precision and a sleek bracelet with polished mid-bar links.
 Highlights within the collection include flawlessly set diamonds marking the hours within the dial as well as adorning the bezel.

 Designed for the most active lifestyles yet undeniably classy in style, the 7010R-011 model from the Nautilus collection is crafted from rose gold and features applied gold hour markers and a bezel set with 46 shimmering diamonds.
 The horizontal-lined dial and octagonal-shaped bezel – core features across the collection – add a sense of balance to the piece and give it a distinct appearance that is aligned with Patek Philippe’s emphasis on athletic elegance.
-Combined with a quartz movement and 60-metre water resistance, the Nautilus range is also highly functional and durable.
+Combined with a quartz movement and water-resistant for up to 60 feet, the Nautilus range is also highly functional and durable.

 Since its debut in 1972, the Royal Oak recently celebrated its 50th anniversary with an updated version of the original watch.
 Available in pink gold, steel, white gold and titanium 33-millimetre cases, each Swiss-made timepiece is glare-proofed with sapphire crystal and enhanced by its own dial pattern and bezel embellishments.
-The more glamorous models feature more than 896 brilliant-cut diamonds while remaining water resistant for up to 20 metres – an impressive feat by the maison.
+The more glamorous models feature more than 896 brilliant-cut diamonds while remaining water-resistant for up to 65 feet – an impressive feat by the maison.